Contact information for the different campus advising sites is listed below.

 - Arrive 60 to 90 minutes before closing during registration periods, which usually last from the 8th week of the term to the 2nd week of the following term.

-During registration periods, it is recommended that you check the Academic Advising Office telephone message 971-722-7297 for information about estimated wait times.
+During registration periods, it is recommended that you call the Advising Office at 971-722-7297 for information about estimated wait times.